 Speaking of your AC, one of the most significant energy-efficiency hacks you can make is to make your existing AC more energy-efficient.
 Yes, you read that right!
 You don’t need to replace your existing AC and upgrade to a costly new energy-efficient one to ensure your AC is energy-efficient.

 With Cielo’s Smart AC Controllers, you can easily convert your AC into a more energy-efficient one.
-The controller will help you to save energy by offering a range of energy-reducing features such as weekly scheduling, intelligent triggers, geo-fencing, filter cleaning alerts, and more.
+It will help you to save energy by offering a range of energy lowering features such as weekly scheduling, intelligent triggers, geo-fencing, filter cleaning alerts, and more.
 It couldn’t be simpler to set up either, so you can start saving energy as well as some serious dough in no time.

 Replace Light Bulbs

 Given how small they are, the light bulbs you use may not seem like a big deal when it comes to your home’s energy consumption.
 According to Angela Stringfellow from Family Enthusiast, a website focused on family life, this couldn’t be further from the truth.
 “If you’re using standard light bulbs, you’ll be unwittingly wasting energy and money.
 After all, standard light bulbs were designed before we even had the concept of energy-efficiency firmly in our minds,” she says.
 “If you want to make your home more energy-efficient, you should seriously consider making the switch to energy-efficient light bulbs.”

 According to the US Department of Energy, lighting accounts for 15% of your household’s electricity costs.
 If you are still using incandescent light bulbs, then it is better if you switch to energy-efficient LED bulbs that will save you $225 in energy costs per year.
 This is because they not only typically use about 25%-80% less energy than traditional incandescent, but they can also last 3-25 times longer.
 So there’s no doubt about it—changing to more energy-efficient light bulbs is a simple action that has a multifold impact.

 Switch Off Standby Power